kil0byt3/Comprehensive/.minecraft/local/kubejs/event_groups/LevelEvents/afterExplosion.md

 Remove all blocks from the list of affected blocks.
 ```

-- `void removeAffectedBlock(BlockContainerJS var0)`
+- `void removeAllAffectedEntities()`

-  Parameters:
-  - var0: BlockContainerJS

 ```
-Remove a block from the list of affected blocks.
+Remove all entities from the list of affected entities.
 ```

 - `Object exit(Object var0)`